a10networks/a10-terraform/README.md

        * Two vThunder instances are provisioned with three NICs on those subnets.
        * The module is located at - a10-terraform/oci/main/new_infra/OCI/util/

+  - Openstack:
+     • Existing Infrastructure :
+       ◦ Instance is created within an already existing infrastructure.
+       ◦ Creation of instance requires existing networks, subnets, Routers.
+       ◦ The script accepts nput arguments for network name, network id, subnet id of management, server and client network ◦ The module is located at – a10-terraform/openstack/main/standalone/3NIC/existing_infra

+     • New infrastructure :
+       ◦ Infrastructure is provisioned from scratch to create an instance.
+       ◦ Custom network is created, within the network, one public and one private subnet is provisioned.
+Within subnet ports will be created
+       ◦ An Router is provisioned and public subnet is added to Router ◦ A vThunder instance is provisioned with three ports on each subnets ◦ Three elastic IP's are provisioned, one for management, one for Data port and one for VIP.
+       ◦ The module is located at - a10-terraform/openstack/main/standalone/3NIC/new_infra

 ## REQUIREMENTS